 7. Make sure you have a good sitemap

 Generate a sitemap and create a link to it - we currently use JSitemap and it suits our purpose well, but there are others you can use.
 It is important that you use a component such that when you add more content to your website, this automatically gets added to the sitemap.
 The important thing is not just to generate a sitemap once and forget it, but to keep it current as content keeps being added.
 An out of date sitemap is only slightly better than no sitemap.

 GoogleWebMasters Help also suggest and recommend why you should have a sitemap.

 8. Submit to WebMaster tools (or Google Search Console)

 Submit your website sitemap generated in the previous step to Google Webmasters, and Bing WebMasters.
 Google WebMasters or what is known today as the Google Search Console is an invaluable tool if you want to closely monitor how you are doing in your SEO.
 We won't delve into the details of WebMasters here, but if you are serious about SEO, then you need to make sure you visit Google WebMasters often and understand clearly what's going on.
 These two search engines will be the ones which generate most traffic by far.
 Buying access to a 100 million other directories is probably a waste of money.

-5. Improve your page titles - VIP for Joomla SEO
+9. Improve your page titles - one of the most important Joomla SEO tips

 10. Improve your meta descriptions